mksalin/map_locations/docs/2nd_pdf.typ

 #show link: set text(fill: blue, weight: 700)
 #show link: underline

-= The 2nd Typst Playground - test modification
+= The 2nd Typst Playground - test modification - now it finally works !!!

 Welcome to the Typst Playground!
 This is a sandbox where you can experiment with Typst.
 You can type anywhere in the editor panel on the left.
 The preview panel to the right will update live.